Graviton-Code-Editor/Graviton-App/BUILDING.md

 >  $ npm run build:deb

-You might need some dependencies to build in some formats.
+You might need some dependencies to build it.

 ### MacOS

-- From a Macintosh:
+- From MacOS:

 >  $ npm run build